daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 ![](Airbnb_new_users_v2_files/figure-markdown_github/train2-3-1.png)

 Spain is more popular among younger users; the opposite is true for Great Britain.
-Canada is more popular among middle aged users, this is probably because people who are in their working age do more business travels between the two countries as US and Canada have very close trade relations.
-They are more likely to work in the other country instead of where they are originally from.
+Canada is more popular among middle-aged users.

 ### Gender - Outside of US